Add Your CommunityApplying for a Hear, Here License

 - Location: All interviews should be location specific.

 - First Person: All stories should be told by the person who experienced the story themselves.

-- Historically Underrepresented and Marginalized: A proportion of the stories in any Hear, Here project should reflect the experiences of historically underrepresented or marginalized members of the community (ie. Immigrant groups, foreign nationals, homeless, Native American, Latio/a, African American).
+- Historically Underrepresented and Marginalized: A proportion of the stories in any Hear, Here project should reflect the experiences of historically underrepresented or marginalized members of the community (ie. Immigrant groups, foreign nationals, LGBTQ+, people experienceing homelessness, Native American, Latino/a, African American).

 - Project Name: Please follow Hear, Here nomenclature for your city in marketing (i.e. Hear Here: Downtown La Crosse would be Hear Here: your city and neighborhood name).

 - Oral History Collections: We utilized a pre-existing oral history collection for stories that took place further back in history than today’s community would remember.
 We invite you to do similar work in your project.